NgJackin/knit-plugin/README.md

 - [Tools and Libraries Used](#tools-and-libraries-used)

 ## Description
 Knit-Plugin is a JetBrains IDE plugin that provides enhanced support for projects using the Knit Dependency Injection (DI) framework.
-It offers features such as inline annotations, automatic detection of new files and classes, and circular dependency detection to help developers manage their dependencies more effectively.
+It offers features such as inline warnings, automatic detection of new files and classes, and circular dependency detection to help developers manage their dependencies more effectively.

 ## Build and Installation